tripleee/recover-buffers/README.md

 The file `50recover-buffers.el` contains a simple autoload stanza which you can copy to, or load from, your `init.el` file.

+Now that this package is also available from MELPA, you should probably simply obtain it from there instead. <http://melpa.org/>

 History
 -------